w41203208/MXLog/readme.md

 ### Design

+#### log view

 - string format

   ```
   [level] date time codedetail messagebody
   ```

+- can set codedetail what content display

+#### structure design

-- use pool to decrease GC loading
+- use pool to decrease GC loading  ✅

-- maybe use command pattern to refactor new message process
+- maybe use command pattern to refactor new message process ✅

+- get log async and get log sync

 - how to let message factory can get some attribute that it is necessary to create new message.
   - Take a NewFactoryFunc into NewXLogFunc
   - execute it in the NewXLogFunc and store it into XLog

+- link to another log api like loki promtail push api

 ### Loki promtail push pai